How to Plan a Year of Great Content on a Small Budget

 - How to plan content, step 1: pick your platforms

 - How to plan content, step 2: figure out frequency

 - How to plan content, step 3: establish events

-- How to plan content, step 4: tag your topics
+- How to plan content, step 4: think up topics

 - The final step: content creation

 How to plan content, step 1: pick your platforms

 Before you dive head-first into brainstorming ideas for awe-inspiring content, you need a clear idea of exactly where that content will live.
 This includes the platform and the content medium.

 - Which platforms do you already have? (website, social media, email, etc.)